Daffy's Rhapsody

 Daffy's Rhapsody is a 2012 animated Looney Tunes short film featuring the characters Daffy Duck and Elmer Fudd.
 Directed by Matthew O'Callaghan and written by Tom Sheppard, the film is an adaptation of the song of the same name which was sung by Mel Blanc and recorded in the 1950s by Capitol Records.
 Daffy's Rhapsody was first shown in theaters before Warner Bros.' feature-length film Journey 2: The Mysterious Island.
 Unlike the previous Looney Tunes 3-D shorts, Daffy's Rhapsody was not immediately released on home media.
-In 2016, the official Warner Bros.
-Animation uploaded the short to Google but eventually removed it, leaving unofficial uploads of the short being available.

-It took until 2021 for the short to be officially available to purchase on Stars of Space Jam: Looney Tunes Collection.
+In 2016, the short was uploaded to the official Warner Bros.
+Animation YouTube channel but eventually removed, leaving unofficial uploads of the short being available.
+It took until 2021 for the short to be officially available to purchase on iTunes as part of Stars of Space Jam: Looney Tunes Collection.

 Plot

-Elmer Fudd goes to see an anti-duck hunting musical named "Requiem for a Hunt: The Musical", starring Daffy Duck to which upon seeing Daffy, his hunter instincts kick in and he chases Daffy.
-Meanwhile, Daffy, who is singing to the tune of Hungarian Rhapsody No. 2, is initially unaware of Elmer but soon realizes the danger.
+Elmer Fudd goes to see an anti-duck hunting musical named "Requiem for a Hunt: The Musical" starring Daffy Duck, to which upon seeing Daffy, his hunter instincts kick in and he chases Daffy.
+Meanwhile, Daffy, who is singing to the tune of Hungarian Rhapsody No. 2, is initially unaware of Elmer but soon realizes the danger and romps throughout the stage as Elmer attempts to shoot him, but the latter is ultimately crushed by a backdrop.
+Daffy bows to the raucously cheering audience, but the "That's All, Folks!" screen is suddenly shot at as Elmer continues hunting for the now-escaping Daffy.